 You’ll need to help translate business needs to your development team, help your sales guys understand exactly what’s coming out of the development pipeline, coming up with ‘user-friendly’ terminology to explain the latest and greatest release.
 You’ll need to listen to your technical team and help feed back concerns to the rest of the business that may impact anything from that client demo scheduled the following afternoon to long-term growth on your platform.
 You’ll likely spend much of your day listening to all different areas of the business, and will be relied upon as the person most ‘in the know’ – and will have to make key decisions on what and how you communicate this to everyone else in your team and to your users.

-To boil it down, a product manager is a problem solver, a go-betweener, and a translator.
+You’re problem solver, a go-betweener, and a translator

 My favourite analogy equates a product manager to being the conductor in an orchestra: While they aren’t musician themselves, nor the composer, they understand what the audience is going to react to and how the orchestra can best pull it off.
 They know how it’s supposed to all sound together, and can communicate that effectively across a wide range of musicians in order to create a beautiful concerto.